environmental health and safety & risk management (EHSRM)

 Approved Driver's List

 The college maintains a list of individuals authorized to operate vehicles for official business.
 The list is shared with Motor Pool (vehicle reservations) and the Business Office (travel requisitions, mileage reimbursement, etc.)

 - Legible copy of the front side of a current and valid U.S. driver's license.

-Employees living in New Mexico or Colorado must submit copies of current valid licenses to operate motor vehicles in their respective states.
-Employees living out-of-state should contact Risk Management to see if their states of residences are acceptable.
-Approved drivers must immediately notify their supervisors, Human Resources, and Risk Management if their driving licenses are suspended or revoked.
+Employees living in New Mexico, Colorado or Arizona must submit copies of current valid licenses to operate motor vehicles in their respective states.
+Employees who recently moved to New Mexico are encouraged to immediately apply for New Mexico drivers' licenses.
+Please visit the NM MVD website for instructions.
+Employees living out-of-state should contact EHSRM to see if their states of residences are acceptable.
+Approved drivers must immediately notify their supervisors, Human Resources, and EHSRM if their driving licenses are suspended or revoked.

-- Successful completion of the National Safety Council Defensive Driving course
+- Successful completion of the National Safety Council Defensive Driving course.

 Golf Carts and Off-Road Vehicles

-To operate golf carts, employees must successfully complete the Department of Public Safety's training.
+To operate golf carts, employees must successfully complete the Department of Public Safety's (DPS) training.
 Student workers are allowed (after training) to drive golf carts but cannot drive any other college vehicles. (including off-road vehicles.)
 Supervisors are responsible for ensuring student workers attend training as required.

 Reporting an Accident

 All college vehicles are state owned and as such are insured for liability, comprehensive, and collision with the State Risk Management Division.
 Report all (college, personal, or rental vehicles) vehicular accidents that occur while travelling on official business to the local or state police departments and file accident reports.
 In the event of accidents occurring in parking lots, local police may not respond but when notified that state vehicles are involved, the state police will normally respond.
 At

 Hours of Operation

-Monday - Friday
+Monday - Thursday